cwithers2/ankichess/README.md

 # Anki Chess
-Generate Anki flashcards for chess...
+Generate Anki packages from chess PGN files.

 ## What is Anki?
 Anki is a free flashcard program.
 It uses a spaced repitition system (SRS) to improve flashcard memorization.
 Similar flashcards are stored in a 'deck', and one or more decks are stored in a 'package'.